seancraven/CDS_book/README.md

 - Pyrads

 - [ ] Reformatting code
-    - [ ] Split Functions file into multiple sensible little files
+    - [x] Split Functions file into multiple sensible little files
     - [ ] Add docstrings
     - [ ] Remove Redudant Functions
     - [ ] Type Hints
+Files That Have Been Formatted:
+- [x] plank.py
+- [x] gas.py
+    - apart from two functions
+- [ ] isa.py is not my file could format it properly
+- [x] lorenzian.py
+    - apart from the function that is the one that needs to be rewritten
+- [x] plank.py
+- [x] radation.py
+- [x] reighligh.py

+Optimization:
 - [ ] Profile expensive functions
 - [ ] Improve expensive functions
+Pages:
 - [ ] Lorentzian Broadening
 - [ ] Atomic Crossections
 - [ ] Absorbtion